 “PatSnap’s semantic search has been a high value-add for McCoy because it allows an engineer who’s not technically trained in patent processes to perform a level of initial exploration.
 That’s probably where we’re using PatSnap the most and getting the most immediate value out of it.
 At a high level, we’re using PatSnap to identify existing IP, and now we are able to send these results over to legal counsel with an element of the work done.
 This means they’re not starting from scratch, which in turn impacts the amount that we must spend and the time to results.

-“I’d say the amount of attorney fees we've saved per pursuit, since using PatSnap would be around $5,000 to $10,000.
-But I think more important than the direct cash is the time that we’ve saved.
-It’s now a much faster process for us to get an initial understanding of the landscape, and because of that we can act faster.
+“I’d say the number of attorney fees we’ve saved per pursuit, since using PatSnap would be around $5,000 to $10,000.
+But I think more important than direct cash is the time that we’ve saved.
+It’s now a much faster process for us to get an initial understanding of the landscape, and because of that, we can act faster.
 That’s a much more valuable return for us.

 “Prior to PatSnap, the restraint was primarily time.
 It took a long time to find the classifications, the IP, go to Google patents, the USPTO, or different jurisdictions to find information.
 It may have taken a few days to do what we are able to do in a few hours or so using PatSnap.”

-Has PatSnap been involved in more of your products towards the cradle, or the grave?
+Has PatSnap been involved in more of your products toward the cradle, or the grave?